czrpb/networkanalysis/glossary.md

 ### Connected

-A set of nodes where there exists a path for all pairs of nodes.
+A network where there exists a path for all pairs of nodes.

 ![ABC](images/net-clique-abc.png)